Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

   reading the documentation is coherent.
 This can serve as a proxy for screen reading.

 - A Textual User Interface browser renders using `urwid`.
 Navigation within the terminal is possible, one can reflow long lines on resized windows, and even open image files in external editors.
 Nonetheless, several bugs have been encountered in urwid.
-The project aims at replacing the
-  CLI IPython ``?`` interface (which currently only shows raw docstrings) in urwid with a new one written with Rich/Textual.
+The project aims at replacing the CLI IPython *question mark* (``obj?``) interface (which currently only shows raw docstrings) in urwid with a new one written with **Rich**/**Textual**.
+For this interface, having images stored raw on disk is useful as it allows us to directly call into a system image viewer to display them.

 - A JIT rendering engine uses Jinja2, `Quart`, `Trio`.
 Quart is an async version of `flask` [flask]_.
 This option contains the most features, and therefore is the main one used for development.
 This environment lets us iterate over the rendering engine rapidly.

-  We used this serve to explore the User Interface design and navigation.
-In particular we found that a list of back references has limited uses, as it is difficult to judge the relevance of back references, or their relationship with each other, and we are playing with a network graph rendering :ref:`localgraph` of back references, and found that is seem to help with finding cluster or similar information.
+  We used this renderer to explore the User Interface design and navigation.
+In particular we found that a list of back references has limited uses, as it is difficult to judge the relevance of back references, or their relationship with each other.
+We are playing with a network graph visualisation (Fig :ref:`localgraph`)) of back references, and found that is seem to help with finding cluster of similar information.
 This representation also have challenges when pages have a large number of back references as the graph become too busy.

-  We've experience here one of the advantage of the papyri architecture, creating this network graph did not require any regeneration of the documentation.
+  We've experience here one of the advantage of the papyri architecture, creating this network visualization did not require any regeneration of the documentation.
   We only had to update the template and re-render the current page.

 - A static AOT rendering of all the existing pages that can be